Fox Professing

 Isn't that kind of utopian?

-Sure, but let's not knock utopia.
-It's a lot better than what we've got!
+Let's not knock utopia.
+It's better than what we've got!

-Even for nonutopians, anarchism directs attention to the downside of state control, formal legal systems, corporate power, and other destructive forms of authority.
-The essence of anarchism is very practical.
-Though, I admit, sometimes pretty uncoordinated.
+Even for nonutopians, anarchism directs attention to the downside of state control, formal legal systems, corporate power, and other destructive forms of authority, including those common in interpersonal power dynamics.
+It highlights the dangers of expanding government power even for left or progressive ends.
+It asks good questions about things we too often take for granted.

 What's with their black masks?
 What are they hiding?

 Most anarchists don't own black masks.
-For some who do, as during recent anti-globalization demonstrations, it's partly a fashion statement and partly a means of protection when engaged in confrontational direct action.
+For some who do, as during anti-globalization demonstrations, it's partly a means of finding one another, partly to attract notice in larger crowds, and partly a means of protection.
 They know the cops are watching.
+With cameras.

-With some notable historical exceptions, very few anarchists have been violent against other people.
-These days, some anarchists engage in minor vandalism and property destruction, generally targeting corporate symbols like McDonald's.
-Other anarchists disagree about whether such activity is a useful tactic or an unfortunate diversion from the larger message.
-Many anarchists are pacifists.
+With notable historical exceptions, few anarchists have been violent against other people.
+These days, some engage in minor vandalism and property destruction, most often targeting corporate symbols like McDonald's.
+Others disagree about whether such activity is a useful tactic or an unfortunate diversion from the larger message.
+Many anarchists are pacifists even when engaged in direct action, and some are religiously motivated as well.
 There's no party line.

 up to top